dmmiller612/Syringe/README.md

 Very lightweight dependency injection framework for Java

 Syringe is a very lightweight, easy to use dependency injection framework.
 Without comments and annotations, it is ~115 lines of code.
-In order for you class to be injectable, you need to first add the @Module annotation to you class. i.e:
+In order for your class to be injectable, you need to first add the @Module annotation to your class. i.e:

 ```java
 @Module